Salesforce updates Slack pricing

-Starting today, we're updating Slack subscriptions and pricing to expand access to AI, Agentforce, and Salesforce for organisations of all sizes.
-With these changes, customers will benefit from native AI, access to digital labour, deeper CRM integrations, and enterprise-grade security so they can grow faster with Slack.
+Starting today, we’re updating Slack plans and pricing to expand access to AI, Agentforce, and Salesforce for organizations of all sizes.
+With these changes, customers will benefit from native AI, access to digital labor, deeper CRM integrations, and enterprise-grade security so they can grow faster with Slack.

 Since our last pricing adjustment in 2022, Slack has evolved into a unified work operating system and conversational interface for all your enterprise apps, data, and agents.
 Now more than ever, AI, data, and security are integral to Slack and essential for bringing AI agents successfully into the digital employee experience.
-We are committed to giving every team an onramp to AI-powered productivity in Slack — and every organisation a secure foundation to grow with digital labour.
-That's why we're simplifying our pricing and bringing innovations into the core Slack experience across all our subscriptions.
+We are committed to giving every team an onramp to AI-powered productivity in Slack — and every organization a secure foundation to grow with digital labor.
+That’s why we’re simplifying our pricing and bringing innovations into the core Slack experience across all our plans.

-We're integrating AI features across all paid subscriptions, adding summarisation and huddle notes to the Pro subscription, while supercharging our Business+ subscription with a range of AI features including workflow generation, recaps, translation, and search.
-Our new Enterprise+ subscription unlocks AI-powered enterprise search and evolved task management capabilities across your organisation.
-Additionally, AI agents from Agentforce and partner AI apps can now be deployed in all paid subscriptions.
+We’re integrating AI features across all paid plans, adding summarization and huddle notes to the Pro plan, while supercharging our Business+ plan with a range of AI features including workflow generation, recaps, translation, and search.
+Our new Enterprise+ plan unlocks AI-powered enterprise search and evolved task management capabilities across your organization.
+Additionally, AI agents from Agentforce and partner AI apps can now be deployed in all paid plans.

-We're enhancing security across all subscriptions, bringing session duration controls and native device management to all of our subscriptions — including Free, and adding SAML-based SSO for Salesforce customers — giving every team a trusted foundation to securely connect their people, data, AI, and agents.
+We’re enhancing security across all plans, bringing session duration controls and native device management to all of our plans — including Free, and adding SAML-based SSO for Salesforce customers — giving every team a trusted foundation to securely connect their people, data, AI, and agents.

 What’s changing with Slack pricing